reyankabeer04/myRepo/README.md

 # myRepo
-this is my newly repository
+this is my newly and first repository